-Program Description: A Peer Mentor is a trained paraprofessional (peer leader) who provides guidance, support, and role modeling to first-year college students in a structured setting.
-Following a set of mandatory training sessions, Peer Mentors work with students within the classroom of an assigned College Success class (1-credit AAA115 or the 3-credit CPD150) through the duration of that course, and, as needed, provide out-of-class peer guidance and referral to appropriate campus resources.
-In addition, Peer Mentors facilitate student engagement in classroom activities under the guidance of the instructor.
+A Peer Mentor is a trained paraprofessional (peer leader) who provides guidance, support, and role modeling to first-year college students in a structured setting.
+For the experiential-learning part of the CPD250 course, Peer Mentors work with students within the classroom of an assigned first-year college class (College Success or a developmental English, Math, or Reading class).
+Peer Mentors also provide out-of-class peer guidance and referral to appropriate campus resources.
+In addition, they facilitate student engagement in classroom activities under the guidance of the instructor.

 Recommended particularly for students who…